-Scouting means we haven't hiked this specific route ourselves yet—we've only studied it through maps and stories from those who have.
+Scouting means we haven't hiked this specific route yet — we've only studied it through maps and reports from those who have.

 Distance / elevation gain: ~11.5 km / ↑720 m

-The route kicks off in the Truso Valley.
-To skip the long walk through the crowds, we'll drive straight to Zakagori Fortress.
-It sits right at the turn into the Suatisi Valley.
-The border guards will likely ask to see our permits there, and then our journey begins.
-We'll hike about 11 kilometers along the river with a steady climb through the Suatisi Valley.
-The final stretch to the lake is a steeper ascent up the mountainside.
-Once we conquer that, we're at our destination: the stunning glacial Suatisi Lake.
-It sits at about 3100–3200 meters above sea level.
+The route kicks off in Truso valley.
+To skip the long walk through the crowds, we’ll drive straight to Zakagori fortress.
+It sits right at the turn into Suatisi valley.
+The border guards will likely ask to see our permits there, and then the real journey begins.
+We’ll trek about 11 kilometers along the river with a steady, gradual climb.
+The final stretch to the lake is a steeper push up the mountainside.
+Once we conquer that, we’re at our destination: the stunning Suatisi glacial lake.
+It’s tucked away at about 3100–3200 meters above sea level.
 Like most glacial lakes, Suatisi has an incredible bright turquoise color.
-Depending on the weather, it shifts from milky to a piercing blue.
-This is where we'll set up camp, grab some dinner, and spend the night.
+Depending on the weather, it shifts from milky tones to a piercing blue.
+This is where we’ll pitch our tents, grab some dinner, and crash for the night.

-*If you check the map, you'll see a massive glacier flowing down to the lake.
-It starts from Mount Suatisi.
+*If you check the map, you’ll see a massive glacier flowing down to the lake.
+It starts up on Mount Suatisi.
 We can hike closer to the glacier if you're up for it.

 Day 2: